sgr-ksmt/PDFGenerator/README.md

 ## Features

-- Generate PDF from UIView/UIImage
+- Generate PDF from UIView/UIImage (single or multiple)
 - Support multiple page PDF
 - Also generate PDF from imagePath that can load image with `UIImage(contentsOfFile:)`
 - If view is `UIScrollView` , drawn whole content.